pulumi/pulumi-hugo/themes/default/content/blog/converting-full-terraform-programs-to-pulumi/index.md

 {{% /choosable %}}
 {{< /chooser >}}

 We can fill in an implementation.
+Note that we get to use the full expressiveness of the native and familiar string manipulation libraries in our target programming language, instead of the relatively constrained options of the Terraform DSL.

 {{< chooser language "typescript,python,go,csharp" >}}
 {{% choosable language typescript %}}